| Agriculture

 this ambitious target, a multi pronged approach to rural

-water supply is being adopted:
+water supply is being adopted: The allocation

 for the Accelerated Rural Water Supply Programme is being